iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

 ```

 ## Basic Usage
-Once installed, users can implement their author and subscribers and start a new channel.
+With the needed dependencies added, we can start using the Streams library.
+Below are two example scripts: one to create an author and announce a channel and one to create a subscriber and find the channel.

-### Author Implementation
+### Author example
+Replace the seed of the author with a random string and run the script to get the announcement link.

 ```
+use anyhow::Result;
 use iota_streams::app_channels::api::tangle::{Author, ChannelType};
 use iota_streams::app::transport::tangle::client::Client;